HoRaMusic/Geco/README.md

 VCV plugin Maker

 BUILD:
-Add these files into a folder named "geco"
+Add these files into a folder named "qnodeseditor"
 Use Qt 5.6 to build the project.

 TEST: